Skip to content

 • Teams with restricted repository permissions.

-• One-off localization passes on exported .xcstrings files.
+• One-off dashboard localization passes on exported .xcstrings files.

 Validation

-Uploaded files pass strict validation before parsing, including UTF-8 checks and JSON structure checks.
+Dashboard and API uploads pass strict validation before parsing, including UTF-8 checks and file-structure checks.

 Typical Workflow

-1. Export or collect the current .xcstrings file.
+1. Export or collect the current localization file.

 2. Upload it to your project.